gesellkammer/pysdif3/docs/docs/classes/SdifFile.md

 ```

-Returns the datatype code (an int) or 0 if go current matrix
+Returns the datatype code (an int) or 0 if no current matrix